NBA Rumors: Lakers Have Klay Thompson As Their Primary Free Agent Target For 2019, Says ‘ESPN’s’ Shelburne

 — Silver Screen & Roll (@LakersSBN) September 6, 2018

-As noted by Bleacher Report, Mychal Thompson was an NBA veteran who played four seasons for the Lakers, helping lead them to championships in 1987 and 1988 as a backup center to Basketball Hall of Famer Kareem Abdul-Jabbar.
+As noted by Bleacher Report, Mychal Thompson was an NBA veteran who played four seasons for the Lakers, helping lead them to championships in 1987 and 1988 as a backup center to Hall of Famer Kareem Abdul-Jabbar.
 He has also worked for the past 15 years as a color commentator on Lakers broadcasts.
 However, he had previously been quoted by the San Francisco Chronicle as saying that his son Klay will “retire in the Warriors uniform” and continue playing for the team for another seven or eight years.

 Despite his father’s insistence that he won’t be leaving the Bay Area to play for another NBA team, Klay Thompson’s name has frequently been mentioned as someone who could mesh well with the Los Angeles Lakers, especially their recently signed superstar, LeBron James.